kinku/SearchServices/README.md

 # SearchServices

 # Simple android app to upload and retrieve information
-// First you need is to set up this project to google firebase
+// First you need to set up this project to google firebase

 https://firebase.google.com/